ByteChef LogoByteChef

 Options true, false

 Lock the model in memory, preventing it from being swapped out when memory-mapped.
-This can improve performance but trades away some of the advantages of memory-mapping by requiring more RAM to run and potentially slowing down load times as the model loads into RAM.null
+This can improve performance but trades away some of the advantages of memory-mapping by requiring more RAM to run and potentially slowing down load times as the model loads into RAM.false

 numThreadNum threadINTEGERSets the number of threads to use during computation.
 By default, Ollama will detect this for optimal performance.
 It is recommended to set this value to the number of physical CPU cores your system has (as opposed to the logical number of cores).
-0 = let the runtime decidenull
+0 = let the runtime decidefalse

 numKeepNul keepINTEGERnull

 tfszTfs ZNUMBERTail-free sampling is used to reduce the impact of less probable tokens from the output.
-A higher value (e.g., 2.0) will reduce the impact more, while a value of 1.0 disables this setting.null
+A higher value (e.g., 2.0) will reduce the impact more, while a value of 1.0 disables this setting.false

 typicalPTypical PNUMBERnull